Information for students

 There may be differences between page numbers when an English and a Welsh version is submitted.
 Please refer to the page number relevant to each version.
 For example, if you are referring to a paragraph on page 72 in your English version, please refer the reader to page 72.
 If you are referring to the same paragraph in the Welsh version, but it is on page 75, please refer to page 75 in the Welsh version.
 We would expect that the page numbers would differ between versions, this is acceptable.

-Programme submissions will not be published, and will only be read internally by the appointed ITEA committees and the EWC ITEA officers.
-It is for partnerships to determine in which language (English, Welsh, or both) they write their programme submissions and all submissions will be treated equally
+Programme applications will not be published, and will only be read internally by the appointed ITEA committees and the EWC ITEA officers.
+It is for partnerships to determine in which language (English, Welsh, or both) they write their programme applications and all applications will be treated equally

 How often do EWC require an update on staffing levels in partnerships?
 Is the 15:1 staffing ratio, as detailed in 4.4.1 of the Welsh Government criteria, advisory or a rigid rule?

-How will impartiality be maintained when reviewing a programme submission?
+How will impartiality be maintained when reviewing a programme application?

-Previous experiences, politics, geography or other external factors will have no bearing on the review of programme submissions.
-When reviewing submissions, EWC’s ITE accreditation Board will consider only:
+Previous experiences, politics, geography or other external factors will have no bearing on the review of programme applications.
+When reviewing applications, EWC’s ITE accreditation Board will consider only:

 EWC officers will also consider the variation of Board members, and the avoidance of conflicts of interests when convening accreditation panels.